-- The school may refuse to accept a student if we feel that we cannot meet the needs of the student on medical grounds (see Students with Disabilities or Special Needs Policy) - The school may refuse to accept a student based on the academic needs of the student if we feel we cannot meet those needs.
-For example, the student's level of English is higher than the current levels of classes running in the school. - The school may refuse to accept a student, if there is a suspicion that there is a risk that the student will not comply with the requirements of their visa status or if there is a suspicion that documents presented to support a visa application are not genuine.
+- We may refuse to accept a student if we feel that we cannot meet the needs of the student on medical grounds (see Students with Disabilities or Special Needs Policy) - We may refuse to accept a student based on the academic needs of the student, if we feel we cannot meet those needs.
+For example, the student's level of English is higher than the current level of classes running in the school. - We may refuse to accept a student, if there is a suspicion that there is a risk the student will not comply with the requirements of their visa status or if there is a suspicion that documents presented to support a visa application are not genuine.